Kimbohlovette/Trivia/README.md

 - In order to run backend tests,

-    - Install `unittest` flask unit test library
+    - Install `flask-unittest` flask unit test library using the command `pip install flask-unittest`
     - Run `python3 -m test_flaskr --verbose`

 If the backend test runs successfully then you are good to go.